Meghan Markle’s Net Worth And Other Interesting Tidbits Of Information

 Meghan Markle’s Net Worth

-The net worth is a celebrity is the estimated value of their assets not including any liabilities they have.
+The net worth of a celebrity is the estimated value of their assets not including any liabilities they have.
 Meghan Markle is believed to have a net worth of roughly $7 million.
 Her boyfriend – Prince Harry – is believed to have an estimated net worth of $40 million.
 This means if the two were to get married one day Prince Harry and Meghan Markle would have a combined net worth of nearly $50 million.

 Her Previous Relationships

 Before Meghan Markle started dating Prince Harry, she was married to the talent manager and film producer named Trevor Engelson.
 The two dated for six years before getting married in 2011.
 The two, however, divorced after just two years of marriage.
 “Irreconcilable differences” is the reason Meghan and Trevor ended their marriage.
 Meghan then started a relationship with celebrity chef Cory Vitiello who she proceeded to date for nearly two years.
 Meghan and Cory ended up splitting up in May of last year, which was also the same month she met Prince Harry for the first time.
-Per the video above, it was not until December of 2016 that Prince Harry confirmed the two were in a relationship together.
+Per the video above, it was not until December of 2016 that Prince Harry confirmed the two were in a relationship.

 While there has not been any talk about Meghan Markle and Prince Harry getting married, most have assumed the relationship is serious because Meghan has met a few key members of the royal family in the short time the two have been together.